 toplus2media@outlook.com

-Graphic Designer Who Created Portland Pickles Brand Identity Speaks Out, Announces “Hands Off My Artwork” Movement in Wake of Disney Trademark Dispute
+Graphic Designer, Creator of Portland Pickles Visual Identity Speaks Out, in Wake of Disney Trademark Infringement Dispute

-Mark Scott Carroll, a Saint Louis–based graphic designer, is stepping forward to assert his authorship of the Portland Pickles Baseball Club’s iconic brand identity — a visual foundation that now sits at the heart of the team’s recently settled trademark dispute with Disney/Pixar.
+Mark Scott Carroll, a Saint Louis–based graphic design artist, is stepping forward to assert his authorship of the Portland Pickles Baseball Club’s iconic visual identity — the brand’s foundation that now sits at the heart of the team’s recently settled trademark dispute with Disney/Pixar.

-More than a decade ago, Carroll was commissioned to develop a comprehensive branding package for the then-new Great West Baseball League team.
+More than a decade ago, retired American sportscaster Ken Wilson, commissioned Carroll through Ken Wilson Sports Enterprises to develop a comprehensive branding package for the then-new Great West Baseball League team — The Portland Pickles.
 His work included the primary, secondary, and alternate logos, home and away uniforms, licensed merchandise, marketing assets, and the beloved mascot “Dillon the Pickle.”
 These elements have since become synonymous with the Pickles’ public image and fan culture.

-“The Pickles’ fight with Disney exists because of the strength, originality, and staying power of the artwork I created,” said Carroll.
-“That artwork gave value to Dillon the Pickle, built value into the Pickles franchise, and was valuable enough for Disney to try to replicate.
-The Pickles recognized that value when they sued, and Disney recognized it when they settled.
-As the originator, I feel a duty to protect the integrity of my work — not just for me, but for every artist whose livelihood depends on the value of their ideas.”
+“The Pickles’ dispute with Disney exists because of the distinct, originality, and staying power of the artwork I created,” said Carroll.
+“This artwork gave life to Dillon the Pickle character, an identity eagerly adopted by their fan base.
+As a result, the Pickles franchise flourished and grew.
+These character attributes gave rise to Disney taking note inspiring their replication of my art.
+The Pickles recognized that tangible value when they sued, and Disney acknowledged and invested in it when they settled.
+As the originator, I am asserting my contractual rights provision to declare and claim provenance of the Pickles brand, protecting the integrity of my work.
+My livelihood depends on the value of my ideas.”

 Court filings in the case cited “substantially and confusingly similar” logos and brand elements in Pixar’s Win or Lose series, leading the Pickles to argue that Disney’s actions created “marketplace confusion.”
 Media coverage described the case as a “David vs. Goliath” battle, underscoring the power of a small-market team’s brand identity standing firm against one of the world’s largest entertainment companies.

-For more information on “Hands Off My Artwork,” to view Carroll’s original Portland Pickles designs, or to connect for media interviews, visit www.markscottcarroll.com.
+For more information on Carroll’s original Portland Pickles designs, or to connect for media interviews, visit markscottcarroll.com/contact

 About Mark Scott Carroll